jdfoote/trefalt-network-discord-bot/README.md

 If everything is set up correctly, then it should start the game, and the NetworkGameBot will send messages to everyone explaining how to play.
 Note that you will need at least 7 people online in the category before the game will work.

 Teachers will get the "observer" role, where they can see the full network graph and who has what.
-Get an updated version of the network graphs with
+Get an updated version of the network graphs by running:
 ```
 $status
 ```

+I usually run `$status` many, many times during the game and then use those visualizations to show the students how information moved through the network.